So, you want to write a short story. Neil Gaiman tells us the following, which I think is amazing:

 2. The reader has to understand WHY this character doesn’t want to go to work.
 While he sits in bed, write about his reasons.
 Make the conflict grow.
 What is going on and what will the character do next?

-3. I would probably think about a plot-twist now.
+3. I would probably think about a plot twist now.
 Something unexpected.
 But you decide.
-He can even dream that he went to work and killed everybody there but wake up to see everything normal, or he can get up and go, he can call his boss and tell him to go to hell… You decide, the thing is: the climax is gone, now you have to solve the ONE problem the character has.
+He can even dream that he went to work and killed everybody there but woke up to see everything normal, or he can get up and go, he can call his boss and tell him to go to hell… You decide, the thing is: the climax is gone, and now you have to solve the ONE problem the character has.

 There you go.
 You have a short story.

 Short Story Structure: Short Story Writing Exercise

 Neil Gaiman even told us that he imagines he is paying for each word.
 If you hire an editor, you are actually paying for each word.
 Imagine that each of them costs you 0,50 cents.
 Now, sum it up to see how much you would pay.
 Try to decrease your costs by cutting every word off.